senkenn/sqlsurge/vsce/README.md

 - `sqlsurge.formatOnSave`: Format SQL on save.
 Default is `true`.
 - `sqlsurge.formatSql.indent`: Format SQL with indent.
 Default is `false`.
-- `sqlsurge.formatSql.tabSize`: Tab size for SQL formatting.
-Default is `4`.

 As a formatter, sqlsurge use `sqls` for Vanilla SQL files, use [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter) for raw SQL.